LAlex14/React-CRUD-App/README.md

 # React-CRUD-App

-### for a mini-presentation of the project, access the „React crud app Presentation.pdf” file
+### for a short presentation of the project, see the „shortPresentation.pdf” file

 ### in `./server/connectionData.js` set MySQL login data